bwilczek/moto/README.md

-# moto
+# Moto Framework

 ## Introduction
 `moto` is a testing framework dedicated for functional testing.
 The main motivation behind this project is to make the test developer write as little code as possible to get the tests running.
-To some degree one might say that this framework implements `rails` paradigm for testing.

 ## Basic concepts
+### Structure
+Moto is delivered in form of a gem, executed from a directory where moto-based tests are stored.
+Configuration overhead is minimal - simple folder structure is needed for `moto` to be able to recognize appropriate files.

-### Tests are an application
+### Tests
-`moto` tests project is a separate application, which follows some standards in file naming and location.
-Following a few simple rules can significantly reduce amount of code that has to be written in order to run the tests. `moto` will generate the scaffodling of the application as well an empty test scripts.

-### Test script contains only test logic
-No need to declare test class inheriting from some parent, or declare any `_test` methods - `moto` will do this for you.
+Each test is a separate class which derives from `Moto::Test::Base` and needs to implement `run()` method where it's logic is described.

-### Keeping tests DRY
+### DRY
-Tests can also be parametrized, so that once scenario is executed multiple times with different sets of parameters.
+Tests can also be parametrized, so that a single scenario is executed multiple times with different sets of parameters.
+Each parametrized variant of a scenario is then treated, result-wise, as a separate test entity.

-### Logging & reporting
+### Result reporting and summary
-Test execution details can be reported in different ways: from simple console output to storing full details in the database, or saving `junit`-like XML file - friendly for any CI system.
+Test execution details can be reported in multiple ways:
+#### 1. **Console output**: compact and more descriptive console reportes are available out of the box
+#### 2. **XML**: JUnit file
+#### 3. **[MotoWebUI](https://github.com/Koojav/motowebui)**: Easily deployable web interface for viewing and managing test results is available as a separate project.
+#### 4. **Open Source**: additional reporters-listeners can be easily added to fit any project.

-Every `Client` method call is logged into test execution log giving full trace of what went wrong.
+Every method call is logged into test execution log giving full trace of what went wrong.
 Standard Ruby `Logger` class is used for this purpose and log level is configurable.
 Writing to log file directly from the test is also supported so that debugging is made much easier.

-### and more
+## Configuration
-1. flexible configuration
+### 1. Flexible configuration with parameters or configuration file
-2. support for multi-threading
-3. multiple ways of selecting tests for execution (single, list, directory, tag)
-4. ... more to come as development is in progress
+### 2. Multi-threading supported
+### 3. Multiple environments supported with configuration files
+### 4. Many ways to select full/sub-set of tests to be executed: tags, directories

+## Additional features
+### 1. Test template generation via `moto generate`
+### 2. Test structure/description/tags validation via `moto validate`
+### 3. Dry-run available via `moto run --dry-run`

-## More details
+## Usage
-### Framework architecture
-runner, thread_context, test, result

-### Generating project and sample tests
-under construction
+Copy directory: `demo`, adjust to your needs and from that directory execute `moto run` - for list of available options please see help (just type `moto`).

 ### Test API
-When in test files the following methods/fields are available:
+From test class' level the following methods/fields are available:

 * `const('key')` - read const value specific for current environment from `config/const.yml` file
 * `logger.info(msg)` - write message to test execution log file.
 See Ruby Logger class for details.